persteenolsen/flask-vercel-start-one/README.md

 # Local development / debug / hot reload / refresh:

-- Make sure that you have installed Python and Flask by the commands in Powershell: "python --version" or "flask --version"
 - The folder ".vscode" include the launch file for local development / debug by VS Code
 - To debug from outside VS Code right click at the rootfolder with the repository forked from GitHub, open Powershell and type: "flask run --debug" which use the settings in the .flaskenv file.
 - By using "flask run --debug" you could get promted to do: "pip install python-dotenv" for make things work